American and British Literature (Cheely)

-Students should expect daily reading assignments, weekly writing assignments and exams, and periodic evaluations of their reading notes and journal entries.
-In addition, students will be required to memorize and to recite key passages from the texts in both English and History.
+Students should expect daily reading assignments, weekly quizzes, and occasional tests.
+In addition, students will be required to memorize and recite key passages from key texts for English and History.
 Finally, each semester students will need to compose formal papers on a fitting topic.

-- Writing assignments will be completed in class or at home and will typically take place each week.
-Take-home writing assignments will often be typed and cite the text(s) according to the MLA format.
+- Take-home writing assignments will often be typed and cite the text(s) according to the MLA format.

 - Regarding late papers: score deductions will proceed on a letter grade basis unless otherwise stated.
 For each day late, a letter grade will be deducted.

 - A rough estimate of percentages of course grades:

 - 35% for daily quizzes on the reading and lecture; 35% for weekly quizzes and tests; 30% for periodic essays, recitations, and seminars.